Libbum/oration/README.md

 Replace the default pack with one customised from [here](http://prismjs.com/download.html) to achive this.
 The CDN isn't a bad idea however, and pulling multiple files the example here is all done over http v2, so it's pretty fast.

-In the same manner, you may change the theme of the syntax highligting by choosing [another theme](https://github.com/PrismJS/prism/tree/gh-pages/themes).
+In the same manner, you may change the theme of the syntax highlighting by choosing [another theme](https://github.com/PrismJS/prism/tree/gh-pages/themes).
 Oration uses the default in the example file.

 These changes should be in your own html files, an example can be seen in the bundled [index.html](app/static/index.html) header.